ucdavisdatalab/workshop_git_for_teams/04_pushing-a-repository.Rmd

 ![](./img/push_repository_command_line.png)

-[NOTE A FEW THINGS WE'VE DONE IN THE ABOVE]
+To summarize the above, we've done the following:

+1. Associated GitHub's remote repository with our local repository (`git remote` etc.)
+2. Made a new branch in our local repository called "main" (`git branch -M main`)
+3. Pushed the contents of main (from `origin`) to a new, corresponding remote branch on GitHub

+From here on out, when you want to update the remote repository with further changes, you can simply use the shorthand `git push` after the usual save, add, commit steps.
+Importantly, Git will only update the branch you're on when you enter `git push`, so before making any pushes, it's a good idea to run a quick `git status` command to make sure you're on the branch you want to be on.

-The GitHub site won't immediately refresh itself once you've entered the above commands, but if you click on the "< > Code" tab or on the name of the directory, you'll see that the repository has been synced and your README.md file is now online.
+When you make your changes, the GitHub site won't immediately refresh itself, but if you click on the "< > Code" tab or on the name of the directory, you'll see that the repository has been synced and your README.md file is now online.

 ![](./img/new_repository_synced.png)